wkrueger/redutser/README.md

 A shorthand for the example above.

 > Typings for this currently not alright.
-Use the example above.
+Use the example above for accurate checking.

 ```typescript
 const meatball = combineRedutsers(initialState, { itemA: innerA, itemB: innerB })